 During consultations on the bill, one of the key concerns of persons with disabilities was that the ACA should have strong oversight, enforcement and accountability mechanisms.
+Persons with disabilities who provided feedback on ARCH's first draft report emphasized the importance of strong enforcement mechanisms.
 Key to ensuring that the ACA achieves its purpose is having a minister responsible for the law.
 Therefore, the word may should be changed to shall.
 This would require the Governor in Council to appoint a Minister.